developer0hye/Num-Workers-Search/README.md

 It can spend a long time to search optimal num_workers but it will save the entire training time.

-I use some tricks for speedup of this algorithm.
+I use some tricks to reduce the execution time of this algorithm.
 If you are interested in this algorithm, refer to [nws.py](https://github.com/developer0hye/Num-Workers-Search/blob/main/nws.py).

 # In-script workflow